ACT Brumbies: Current squad

+Super Rugby AUS

+The squad for the 2025 Super Rugby AUS competition is:

 Captains

-As of 13 March 2021, there have been eighteen Brumbies captains.
-Ten of those captains were club captains, and ten of those had been game-day only captains.
+As of 10 April 2022, there have been nineteen Brumbies captains.
+Ten of those captains were club captains, and eleven of those had been game-day only captains.

 Ben Mowen captained the side on 51 occasions, more than any other Brumbies captain.
 He was Captain for every game in his Brumbies career, and only missed two games in that period: against the Lions in 2012, and against the Rebels in 2013.

-Only three players under 26 have captained the Brumbies: Owen Finegan, George Gregan, and Nic White.
+Only four players under 26 have captained the Brumbies: Owen Finegan, George Gregan, Nic White, and Ryan Lonergan.
 Nic White became the youngest Captain in Brumbies history when he captained the side against the Rebels on 7 June 2013.
 He was 22 years and 359 days old at the time.

-Only three players over 32 have captained the Brumbies: Owen Finegan, Stephen Moore, and Scott Fardy.
+Only four players over 32 have captained the Brumbies: Owen Finegan, Stephen Moore, Scott Fardy, and Nic White.
 Stephen Moore became the oldest Captain in Brumbies history when he captained the side against the Reds on 13 February 2015.
 He was 32 years and 24 days old at the time.
 With his final game for the Brumbies against the Highlanders on 22 July 2016, he set the current record for oldest Brumbies captain at 33 years and 184 days.

 George Gregan is the only Brumbies captain to play every game of his captaincy tenure.
 Allan Alaalatoa is the only Brumbies captain to miss games of his captaincy tenure due to suspension.

 There are more caps as Captain than there are Brumbies games.
 This is due to the Brumbies adopting the co-Captaincy model between 2016 and 2018.